isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-eggs/index.md

 Bed Bug eggs will mainly be laid around mattresses and buttons - you'll find them on rough surfaces.
 The bed is an excellent location because it'll be near the bug's host - i. e. , humans beings.
 Because bed bugs won't get very far from your house, it's possible to get the eggs in the bed - this is where you'll see the bed bug nymphs and adults.
 So, inspect the open spaces and the non-flat spaces on the bed.
 Check the [bed bug in the mattress.

-](https: //www. michigan. gov/documents/emergingdiseases/mattress_fact_sheet_275417_7. pdf) Inspect the box springs, mattress edges or folds, and seams for bed bug eggs.
+](https://www.michigan. gov/documents/emergingdiseases/mattress_fact_sheet_275417_7. pdf) Inspect the box springs, mattress edges or folds, and seams for bed bug eggs.
 Besides, check under the mattress and box springs, walls, floor, mattress encasements, and bed frame since they may contact the infested beds.

 ###  2. Flooring and Carpet